Ryuuzama/todo-list-steffen/README.md

     });
 ```

 this ".create()" method will take the data and actually make a task in the database.
 The primsa client has lots of functions like these.
 In the backend we use ".update()", ".findMany()", ".delete()", and ".findUnique()".
-However, ".delete()" isn't actually used since we will never actually delete a task, just mark it as deleted and not show it.
+However, ".delete()" isn't actually used since we will never actually delete a task - instead we just mark it as deleted and not show it.

 ### Setting up Supabase